-Dan Gartrell was a sixth grade teacher in Ohio and a Head Start teacher for the Red Lake Band of Ojibwe in northern Minnesota.
-During the 1970s, Dan completed his Masters degree at Bemidji State University where he was a CDA trainer for the Child Development Training Program.
-Dan received his Doctor of Education Degree from the University of North Dakota in 1977.
-For many years, Dan was director of the Child Development Training Program and professor of Early Childhood and Foundations Education at Bemidji State University.
-Dan is an Emeritus Professor from Bemidji State.
+Dan Gartrell is a former Head Start teacher for the Red Lake Band of Ojibwe in northern Minnesota.
+During the 1970s, Dan completed his Master’s degree at Bemidji State University in northern Minnesota where he was a CDA advisor for the Child Development Training Program.
+Dan received his Ed.D. degree from the University of North Dakota in 1977.
+For almost forty years, Dan was director of the Child Development Training Program and professor of Early Childhood Education at Bemidji State University.
+He is now a professor emeritus.

 Learning about the “Levels of Mistaken Behavior” in a parent training here in Waco, TX.
 Great stuff!!!